MyRequiem/spman/README.md

 ##### Main features:
 * check packages for upgrade
 * download package or source code from allowed repositories
-* download, build and install package(s) in the queue from SBo repository
+* download, build and install packages in the queue from SBo repository
-* upgrade packages in the current directory
+* remove/upgrade packages in the current directory
-* remove packages in the current directory
+* view the history of installing/updating/removing packages
 * show list all dependencies for package from SBo repository
-* view the contents of files included in SlackBuild archive
+* view the contents of files included in SlackBuild archive from Sbo repository
 * search package from each enabled repository and view info
 * show complete list of the packages in the repository
 * search dependency problems in the system packages using Slackware binary dependency checker (sbbdep) tool or ldd